In this article:

 Additionally, credit card issuers may offer features and cards with extra security features:

-- Contactless cards: Many major card issuers are offering contactless cards.
-For example, the Chase Freedom Unlimited® and Citi® Double Cash Card - 18 month BT offer from our partner have tap-to-pay built in, and you can add them to digital wallets.
+- Contactless cards: Many major card issuers are offering contactless cards that have tap-to-pay built in and can be used with digital wallets.

 Using these card features can help keep your card's information secure and prevent a thief from using your card.